 Actually, the Old Testament does condone polygamy.
 Still, LaBerge says, from Leviticus to Paul’s writings in Romans and First Corinthians, homosexual acts are called vile and detestable, and legalizing same-sex relationships does not change the sin.

-The more that I think about Hagerty’s claim, the more I wonder why she didn’t instead say that the whole bible condones polygamy and not just the Old Testament.
+The more that I think about Hagerty’s claim, the more I wonder why she did not instead claim that the whole Bible condones polygamy and not just the Old Testament.
 I suspect that Hagerty limits her claim to the Old Testament because she is aware of the numerous and clear admonitions against polygamy in the New Testament (i.e. 1 Timothy 3: 2, 1 Timothy 3:12, Titus 1:6, 1 Corinthians 7:2-4 etc).
 However, what the author probably fails to realize is that the New Testament is really just an exposition of the Old Testament.
-Many, if not most of the New Testament ordinances are merely divine inferences from the Old Testament writings.
-Therefore, if the New Testament does not condone polygamy it is only because the Old Testament doesn’t either.
-Nevertheless, even if Hagerty were to restrict her inquiry to just the first half of the bible, is she really trying to suggest that the Old Testament “excuses, overlooks or allows” the sin of polygamy?
+Or, as the trailblazing theologian Augustine put it “The New is in the Old contained, the Old is in the New explained” .
+In fact, many, if not most of the New Testament ordinances are merely divine inferences from the Old Testament writings.
+Therefore, if the New Testament does not condone polygamy—and clearly it doesn’t—then it is chiefly because the Old Testament doesn’t either.
+Nevertheless, even if Hagerty were to restrict her inquiry to just the first half of the Bible, does she really mean to suggest that the God of the Old Testament (who is exactly the same God of the New Testament) “excuses, overlooks or allows” the sin of polygamy?

 Laban, though he had cheated Jacob into the having of his two daughters to wife, yet he could not but confess it to be a sin against the light of nature.
 Hence at parting he takes a solemn oath of Jacob, Genesis 31:50 “If thou shalt afflict my daughters, or if thou shalt take other wives beside my daughters, no man is with us; see, God is witness between me and thee.”¹